SonkeWohler/.vim/README.md

 ## Setup

-### Auto-setup [WIP]

 I have started a script that should take care of setting things up for me.
-Installing packages, setting up config files, all that shabang.
-I am in the process of testing it and figuring out how reliable it is, but since this is just me here...
+Installing packages, setting up config files, all that shebang.

-I am planning to *support* (if you can call it that) Debian-based (Debian, Ubuntu, Kali, Mint), Alpine (not sure why, but android UserLAnd offers it, so why not) and, most importantly for me, Arch-based (Garuda for my main, Manjaro should work fine too, can't guarantee other distros though).
+I am planning to *support* (if you can call it that) Debian-based (Debian, Ubuntu, Kali, Mint), Alpine (not sure why, but android UserLAnd offers it, so why not) and, most importantly for me, Arch-based (Garuda for my main, Manjaro should work fine too, Arch itself after the machine is set up also).

 Run this script from within your home directory (this is important).
-It is best practice to download it and inspect it before executing it with `sudo`.
+It is best practice to download it and inspect it before executing, especially with `sudo`.

 ```
 cd ~